skosch/YinYangFit/docs/source/index.markdown

-the story, as complex cells seem to [change their simpleness index](https://hal.archives-ouvertes.fr/hal-00660536/document) in response to their input as well.</span> although thanks to their phase invariance, they have traditionally been modelled as summing the activations of nearby quadrature-phase quadruplets of simple cells.
-ENERGY.
+the story, as complex cells seem to [change their simpleness index](https://hal.archives-ouvertes.fr/hal-00660536/document) in response to their input as well.</span> although thanks to their phase invariance, they have traditionally been modelled as summing the activations of nearby simple cells.
+In software, that translates to taking the absolute magnitude of the complex tensor mentioned above.
+Conventionally, the square of the magnitude is used for further computations to account for the nonlinear behaviour of complex cells;
+this is often called the *local energy*.

+[image]

-In the context of letterfitting (and perception research in general), the existence of complex cells is convenient because invariance to phase implies invariance to contrast inversion, and of course our letterfitting algorithm needs to work equally well for white-on-black text as for black-on-white.
-This does not mean that complex cells are necessarily contributors to the signals that finally activate the letter detectors, but they are a useful computational tool here as they allow us to collapse four rectified quadrature-phase signals into just one.<label for="sn-wbtx" class="margin-toggle sidenote-number"></label></nobr><input type="checkbox" id="sn-wbtx" class="margin-toggle"><span class="sidenote">In practice, dark text on light backgrounds lead to measurably better reading performance.
+In the context of letterfitting (and perception research in general), the existence of complex cells is convenient because invariance to phase implies invariance to contrast inversion—and of course our letterfitting algorithm needs to work equally well for white-on-black as for black-on-white text.
+The colour information is perserved by neurons in the so-called blob areas of the visual cortex, and integrated in area V4; our concern here is only the structure, however.<label for="sn-wbtx" class="margin-toggle sidenote-number"></label></nobr><input type="checkbox" id="sn-wbtx" class="margin-toggle"><span class="sidenote">In practice, dark text on light backgrounds lead to measurably better reading performance.
 Not only do light